BoostIO/BoostNote-App/docs/database.md

 # Database

-Inpad uses pouchDB as a storage and the pouchDB uses levelDown as a default.
+Inpad uses pouchDB as a storage and the pouchDB uses WebSQL as a default.

 ## Default Storage

-By default, Inpad provides a storage, named `notebook` The storage can not be deleted and renamed.
+By default, Inpad provides a storage, named `Notebook` The storage can not be deleted and renamed.
 User only can reset the data of it.

 If it deleted from out of the app, the app will try to create it again.